manalu28/CRUD-CodeIgniter/README.md

 CRUD is Create Read Update Delete.

 Framework :
-I use PHP Framework CodeIgniter 3 and Bootstrap and Bootstrap 4 HTML, CSS, and JS library.
+I use PHP Framework CodeIgniter 3 and Bootstrap 4 HTML, CSS, and JS library.

 Language :
 I use the PHP programming language version 7.0 and higher.